 PHYSICS – Great job today!!
 You are on your way to conquering the component method of vector addition.
 So which do you like better?
 Give yourself a chance to get used to separating everything into x and y and it will click, I promise!

-PHYSICS – Hey guys, here’s some practice on graphical vector addition.
+PHYSICS – Hey guys, here’s the homework from vectors and a tiny bit of graphical vector addition practice.
 Is it starting to click?

 A couple of super important things – GRAPH PAPER(!) and sketch it out before you start so you’ll know where to place the first vector with out running off the page.
 Also, graphical addition is adding vectors head to tail – then the resultant is found from the tail of the first vector to the head of the last vector.
 Get the direction by measuring from the tail of the resultant.